 - 1 tablespoon milk

-- 2 tablespoon Coarse sugar for sprinkling on top
+- 2 tablespoons coarse sugar for sprinkling on top

 Lemon Glaze (optional)

-- 1 tablespoon freshly squeezed lemon juice more as needed
+- 1 tablespoon freshly squeezed lemon juice or more, as needed

 Instructions

-- Using a food processor, pastry cutter, or a knife, cut the butter into the flour mixture until it resembles crumbs with larger pea sized pieces.½ cup butter
+- Using a food processor, pastry cutter, or a knife, cut the butter into the flour mixture until it resembles crumbs with larger pea sized pieces.
+You can also use your finger tips to work in the butter, working quickly.

 - Turn the dough onto a piece of parchment paper and gather it into a ball.
 Flatten the ball and fold.
 Repeat two times.
 Work very quickly to not melt the butter.

-- Form into a circle about 20 cm (8”) in diameter.
-Place in the freezer for 10 minutes to chill.
+- Form the dough into a circle about 20 cm (8”) in diameter.
+Place in the freezer for 10-20 minutes to chill.

-- Preheat oven to 190°C (375°F).
-Whisk together the egg and milk for the eggwash.1 large egg, 1 tablespoon milk
+- Preheat the oven to 420°F (215°C).
+Whisk together the egg and milk for the eggwash.
+Alternatively, you can use heavy cream to brush on top of the scones.1 large egg, 1 tablespoon milk

-- Slice the dough into 8 equal wedges (Cut into quarters, and each of the quarter in half).
-Lift and place on a baking sheet lined with parchment paper with 2 inches (5 cm) of space in between.
+- Cut the dough into 8 equal wedges (Cut into quarters, and each of the quarter in half).
+Lift and place on a baking sheet lined with parchment paper with at least 2 inches (5 cm) of space in between.

 - Brush the tops of the scones with the egg wash and sprinkle with coarse sugar for a crunchy topping.
-Do not get any egg wash on the sides.2 tablespoon Coarse sugar for sprinkling on top
+Try not to get any egg wash on the sides of the scones.2 tablespoons coarse sugar

-- Bake scones for 18-20 minutes, or until the bottoms are golden brown and the tops are crunchy.
+- Bake the scones for 15-18 minutes - until the bottoms are golden brown and the tops are crunchy.
+A toothpick inserted into the center should come out clean with a few crumbs attached.

 Lemon Glaze (optional)